cnu/cnu.github.io/content/about.md

 ---
-title: About
+title: "About"
+date: 2015-10-25
+layout: "about"
+menu: "main"
+weight: 30
+comments: false
 author: Srinivasan Rangarajan
-date: 2015-10-25

 ---

 I am **cnu** (aka) **Srini** / **Srinivasan Rangarajan** in the real world.
 I am a Software Developer/Entrepreneur from India.
 I consult for various startups and help them to build their products from the ground-up.

 I primarily work on [python][1], though I do have experience in working on the full range of the web stack &#8211; right from efficiently managing linux servers, Databases, various web frameworks to building/managing clusters of machines to solve big data problems.